Setting up a new aquarium can be a daunting task, but it all becomes worth it once we have added our fish and are free to enjoy it.

 Probably the most popular marine fish available are Ocellaris Clownfish, made popular by the film Finding Nemo.
 Luckily, this is a hardy species that are great for beginners.
 An option for the lower levels of your tank is the Lawnmower Blenny.
 This herbivore hides in caves, only coming out to eat.
 They should be kept singly as they might nip other similarly sized fish.

-The list goes on, including: Chalk Bass, Coral Beauty Angelfish, Firefish, Klein’s Butterflyfish, Pajama Cardinalfish, Royal Gramma and Six Line Wrasse.
+The list goes on, including Chalk Bass, Coral Beauty Angelfish, Firefish, Klein’s Butterflyfish, Pajama Cardinalfish, Royal Gramma, and Six Line Wrasse.

 There are lots of great fish, but there are also many that beginners should avoid.
 This is usually because they are sensitive to changes in water quality, or they are particularly aggressive.

-For example most Damselfish are very aggressive.
+For example, most Damselfish are very aggressive.
 They will claim an anemone as their territory, and defend it from other males that come near.

-Finding the right species is all about research, you should choose you fish before you design the rest of your tank.
+Finding the right species is all about research, you should choose your fish before you design the rest of your tank.
 This lets you design the tank around them, giving the fish everything they need.

 Myths and Common Mistakes about Saltwater Aquariums